MiguelSperle/Furniture/Readme.md

 ### What I improved and learned

-I was able to learn how to use React Query to consuming APIs, I learned about how to use FlatList, I learned to do BottomNavigation, I also learned how to pass product slug through params and I learned how to create and use a hook about appState, I improved in create components, hooks and contexts.
+I was able to learn how to use React Query to consuming APIs, I learned about how to use FlatList, I learned to do BottomNavigation, I also learned how to pass product slug through params and I learned how to create and use a hook about appState and it was my first time that I created a middleware with axios intercptor, I improved in create components, hooks and contexts.

 ---------------